 The project's emission sources will primarily be compression-ignition internal combustion engines ("CI-ICE").
 These include engines on marine vessels while operating as OCS source(s) and engines on the WTG(s) and ESP(s).
-A marine vessel typically has two (2) types of engines: 1) propulsion engines, also referred to as main engines, which supply power to move the vessel but could also be used to supply power for purposes of performing a given stationary source function (for example, to lift, support, and orient the components of each WTG); and 2) auxiliary engines, which supply power for non-propulsion loads (e.g., electrical loads).
+A marine vessel typically has two (2) types of engines: 1) propulsion engines, also referred to as main engines, which supply power to move the vessel but could also be used to supply power for purposes of performing a given stationary source function (for example, to lift, support, and orient the components of each WTG during installation); and 2) auxiliary engines, which supply power for non-propulsion (e.g., electrical) loads (e.g., electrical loads).

-Other emission units at this facility include the low voltage ("LV") gas-insulated switchgears ("GIS") on the WTG and the medium voltage ("MV") and high-voltage ("HV") GIS on the ESP(s).
+Other units at this facility that are subject to a top-down BACT analysis include the low voltage ("LV") gas-insulated switchgears ("GIS") on the WTG and the medium voltage ("MV") and high-voltage ("HV") GIS on the ESP(s).
+The GIS on WTGs and ESP(s) have the potential to emit SF_6 , which is a GHG.
+Therefore, the LV, MV and HV GIS located on the WTGs and/or ESP(s) are required to apply BACT.